 Summary Table of Results in Other Cancers

-You can link here for a table showing the effect of adding bevacizumab to standard treatments for several different types of cancer (not GIST).
+You can link here for literature describing effect of adding bevacizumab to standard treatments for several different types of cancer (not GIST).
 Although the duration of progression-free survival or overall survival was longer with the addition of bevacizumab in many cases, the differences were a matter of months.
-This table is from the following paper (you will need to give your email address in order to download a full pdf):
+See the following paper (you will need to give your email address in order to download a full pdf):